foundationize/yii2-foundation/README.md

 Foundation Extension for Yii 2
 ==============================

-Based on yii2-bootstrap code, use this extension instead of yii2-bootstrap.
+Based on yii2-bootstrap code, use this extension instead of (or alongside) yii2-bootstrap.

 Widgets in progress: